jcraigk/kudochest/README.md

 You'll want to setup a workspace in Slack or Discord specifically for KarmaChest development.
 Do not use your organization's production workspace to develop against.

-Visit `http://localhost:3000` (or your public [ngrok](https://ngrok.com/) URL) and sign in.
-Follow the installation instructions on the landing page to install the app into the chat client.
-You now have admin control over the workspace.
-You may also connect your web profile by following the instructions on the landing page
+Visit `http://localhost:3000` (or your public [ngrok](https://ngrok.com/) URL) and sign up.
+Click the "Add to Slack" or "Add to Discord" button on the dashboard.
+After confirming the installation and being redirected to the website, you are now the sole administrator of the app.
+Click your email address in the upper right and select "App Settings".
+From here you can control various aspects of the user experience.

+For a detailed guide, see [Administration](https://github.com/jcraigk/karmachest/wiki/Administration).

+Just like any other user, you may use the `connect` command to connect your profile so that your dashboard displays your progress.